baylahnm/nbcon-v0/CONTRIBUTING.md

-# Contributing to NBCON PRO
+# Contributing to nbcon.ai

-Thank you for your interest in contributing to NBCON PRO!
+Thank you for your interest in contributing to nbcon.ai!
 This document provides guidelines and instructions for contributing to the project.

 ## 🚀 Getting Started